What is Considered a Fixture When Selling a House?

 Key takeaways for understanding fixtures

-Now that you know all the ins and outs of fixtures, you’re more prepared to move your chandelier with confidence and avoid the common pitfalls.
 Remember to carefully read your agreement, choose your fixtures wisely, and be cautious when removing them.
-One of the best ways to ensure a smooth transition is to partner with a top agent who can help you sell your home.
+Ensure a smooth transition by partnering with a top agent who can help you sell your home.
+Use HomeLight’s Agent Match tool to find a reliable professional in your area today.

 Header Image Source: (Simona Sergi / Unsplash)